Quartz vs Quartzite: Choosing the Right Countertops

 Outdoor Spaces: Natural quartzite, with its durability and resistance to weathering, can be used for outdoor applications such as patio surfaces and outdoor kitchens.
 It stands up well to the elements, maintaining its beauty over time.

-Feature Walls and Fireplaces: The unique and varied patterns in quartzite make it an excellent choice for feature walls and fireplace surrounds, adding a captivating focal point to interior spaces.
+Feature Walls and Fireplaces: The unique and varied patterns in Quartzite make it an excellent choice for feature walls and fireplace surrounds, adding a captivating focal point to interior spaces.

 Is engineered quartz a good countertop?

-Engineered quartz is an excellent choice for countertops due to its durability, low porosity, resistance to stains, price and low maintenance.
+Engineered Quartz is an excellent choice for Countertops due to its durability, low porosity, resistance to stains, price and low maintenance.
 It offers a consistent surface that’s less prone to imperfections compared to natural quartzite.

 Which is nicer, quartz or quartzite?